-The performance included in the key figures is the net performance over the reporting period of the Fund after deduction of costs.
-The report on the executed investment policy as described below, is based on the gross performance over the reporting period of the Fund before deduction of costs.
+The performance included in the key figures is the net performance over the reporting period of the Sub-fund after deduction of costs.
+The report on the executed investment policy as described below, is based on the gross performance over the reporting period of the Sub-fund before deduction of costs.

-The Fund was invested during the reporting period mostly in investment funds providing exposure to the asset classes equities and fixed income.
-The Fund is actively managed in order to take into account different market circumstances.
+The Sub-fund was invested during the reporting period mostly in investment funds providing exposure to the asset classes equities and fixed income.
+The sub-fund is actively managed in order to take into account different market circumstances.
 During the reporting period we have adjusted the asset allocation between and within the asset classes and have applied tactical overlay positions.

-The Fund concluded the reporting period with a positive total return but lagged the performance of its benchmark.
+The Sub-fund concluded the reporting period with a positive total return but lagged the return of the benchmark (gross of fees, before costs).

-The fixed income related investments had a small positive contribution to total return, driven by the neutral weight of this asset class (neutral weight 50%) as well as the on average positive returns on this asset class.
-It was the equity related investments that contributed positively and contributed most.
+The fixed income related investments had a small positive contribution to total return, driven by the smaller neutral weight of this asset class (neutral weight 30%) but benefitting from the on average positive returns on this asset class.
+It was the equity related investments that contributed positively and contributed by far most.
 Equity returns outperformed fixed income returns in absolute terms, which resulted in a significant contribution to total returns.

 Other effects in aggregate detracted from the total return.
 Manager selection effects detracted, mostly driven by disappointing relative returns from exposure to global sustainable equity investments.
-Tactical asset allocation decisions detracted value on balance.
-All-in-all the Fund underperformed its benchmark.
+Tactical asset allocation decisions added value on balance.
+All-in-all the Sub-fund underperformed its benchmark slightly (gross of fees, before costs).